-Snorkelling in Gran Canaria
+Snorkeling in Gran Canaria and the Canary Islands

-The snorkelling at the Playa del Cabrón is among the best with a good access from the beach, and several areas of prolific life.
+The snorkeling at the Playa del Cabrón is among the best with a good access from the beach, and several areas of prolific life.
 There are usually plenty of gold-striped bream, band-tailed puffers, turkish wrasse, bluefin damselfish and parrotfish in the area in front of the few houses.
 The only problem is access by car ..
 If you have a hire car you may prefer to leave it by the school and walk the last 200m rather than risk damaging your vehicle.
-This beach also has no facilities (toilets, bars, cafes, shops etc) so take plenty of bottled water and everything else you need with you.
+This beach also has no facilities (toilets, bars, cafes, shops etc) so we recommend that take plenty of bottled water and everything else you need with you.

-Options for Snorkellers in Gran Canaria
+Options for Snorkelers in Gran Canaria